Holism in ministry

 If missionaries today want to do ministry in the name of Jesus Christ, they must approach it in the holistic fashion of our Lord and Savior by meeting human needs as well as saving souls.

 *Some dictionaries say "wholistic" is a variant spelling of "holistic."
-Others give slightly different nuances to each of the two words.
+Others give slightly different shades of meaning to each of the two words.

 Discussion questions